 Late lunch in the village of Capileira or Bubion.
 Afternoon free for some last minute shopping and a well deserved siesta.

 Overnight in the village of Bubion and farewell dinner.

 Transfer to Malaga.

-AIRPORT TRANSFER: Transfer to and from Malaga airport at agreed time.
+Transfer to and from Malaga at pre-arranged time.

 Personal and medical insurance.